asbjornu/bitbear.org/music/legacy/_posts/1995-02-01-cool-interpreter.md

   amp: 159583
 ---

-"Cool Interpreter" was probably the fourth tracker modules I produced, as a coop with my friend [Fulgore][fulgore], back when we both were 15 years old, on {% date %}.
+"Cool Interpreter" was probably the second tracker modules I produced, as a coop with my friend [Fulgore][fulgore], back when we both were 14 years old, sometime during {% date format: '%B %Y' %}.

 <!--more-->